scalacenter/scalafix/docs/developers/tutorial.md

 }.flatten.asPatch
 ```

-Finally, to report a diagnostic we use `Patch.lint` and add `atomic` to enable rule suppression.
+Finally, to report a diagnostic we use `Patch.lint` (which supports rule suppression comments out of the box)

 ```scala
 Patch.lint(LiteralArgument(t)).atomic